Electrical Installations Level 3

 Alex

-Electrical Level 3 StudentI’ve been a student at West Lancashire College since September, not knowing or understanding a concept or formula before starting the course but with the help of my tutors, I’ve worked hard to ensure I learn as much as possible.
-This summer, I will be embarking on a working holiday in Florida, with two electrical companies and the possibility of a full-time position.
+Electrical Alumni StudentI had been a student at West Lancashire College since September, and although I didn’t initially understand certain concepts or formulas, my tutors supported me, and I worked hard to learn as much as possible.
+This summer, I planned to embark on a working holiday in Florida with two electrical companies, with the possibility of a full-time position.

 Michael